forestmu/ip/docs/README.md

 Candy will show you this:
 ```
-Candy threw away this sweet 😋
+Candy ate this sweet 😋
     [T][X] read book
-    Now you have 2 sweets left
+    Now you have 2 sweet(s) left
 ```

 ### 7. List task